pgarg22/Coronary-Heart-Disease-Risk-Modeling/README.md

 ### 3. `CHD.csv`
 The dataset used for analysis and modeling.
 Contains medical and demographic variables related to coronary heart disease.

+### 4. `Report-ExploratoryDataAnalysis.pdf`
+This report corresponds to the initial phase of the project focused on exploratory data analysis (EDA), as implemented in ExploratoryDataAnalysis.py.
+The report covers a thorough investigation of a selected dataset, including data description, attribute characterization, missing value analysis, visualization (e.g., histograms, correlation plots, PCA), and an assessment of the dataset's suitability for future supervised learning tasks.
+It reflects the feature extraction and visualization and lays the foundation for the subsequent modeling phase.

+### 4. `Report-ClassificationAndRegressionModels.pdf`
+This report documents the supervised learning phase of the project based on ClassificationAndRegressionModels.py.
+It involves the development, evaluation, and comparison of classification and regression models (including regularized linear regression, logistic regression, artificial neural networks, and baselines) using two-level cross-validation.
+The report includes statistical analysis of model performance and aims to determine the most effective predictive methods for the dataset, when using Supervised learning: Classification and regression.

 ## 🧠 Key Concepts
 - Principal Component Analysis (PCA)
 - Supervised learning (regression and classification)